-This is morally close to the same, but the latter is a bit stronger.
+This is morally close to the same, but the resulting inequality is a bit weaker.
+Notice that~$\tau_n$ measures the strictness in the subadditivity relation between scales~$n$ and~$n=1$.
+We sometimes call it the \emph{additivity defect}.
 This leaves us with the task of proving

-In view of Lemma~\ref{l.minimalset}, we can roughly summarize~\eqref{e.wts2} in words as the statement that ``if the expectations of both of the subadditive quantities do not change much as we change the scale from $n$ to $n+1$, then the quantities have converged.''
-Actually, what we prove is still slightly different from~\eqref{e.wts2}, but it still suffices to yield Proposition~\ref{p.subaddE} by an iteration.
+In view of Lemma~\ref{l.minimalset}, we can roughly summarize~\eqref{e.wts2} in words as the statement that ``if the expectations of both of the subadditive quantities do not change much as we change the scale from $n$ to $n+1$ (that is, if the additivity defect is small) then the subadditive quantities have already converged.''
+Actually, what we prove is still slightly weaker than~\eqref{e.wts2}, because we need to monitor the additivity defect across many scales rather than just the largest scale.
 The precise version of~\eqref{e.wts2} is stated in Lemma~\ref{l.iterstep}, below, and most of this section is focused on its proof.